poult-lab/daily-word/english_words_ learning.md

 [noun] the plague of AIDS. "any infectious disease that kills a lot of people" -epidemic-

+[n] {avoid sb/sth like the plague} Everyone is avoiding Naruto as if he were the plague.

+"to try very hard not to meet sb, do sth, etc."

 [verb] ~ sb/sth (with sth) to be plagued by doubt.

 "to cause pain or trouble to sb/sth over a period of time"